-Yes, but not 100%.
-Although 100% grass-fed beef has been marketed as the highest quality cut, cows that are 100% grass fed struggle to gain weight on just grass, causing the meat to have a leaner, more gamey taste.
+Yes, but not 100% grass-finished.
+Although 100% grass-finished beef has been marketed as the highest quality, cows that are 100% grass finished struggle to gain weight, causing the meat to have a leaner, more gamey taste.
 Single-ingredient diets narrow the nutrient profile of the meat and fail to provide maximum health benefits to the animal during its life.
 That’s why our Red Angus cattle live long stress-free lives on pasture grass but are finished on a diet of ground flax and barley, alfalfa, millet or oats, hay, and some small grain silage, which are all produced on our farm.
 Our customers enjoy the most flavorful beef while consuming a wider nutrient spectrum including Omega-3 Fatty Acid from flax.

 Do you use hormones?

 No, Pumpkin Creek Ranch cows never receive growth-promoting hormones.
 Instead of using hormones, we have embraced the commitment of time with our animals.
 Fat becomes richer tasting the older the animal is, so our customers notice the incredible difference in the flavor of our three-year-old beef compared to what they are used to from other retail sources.